oowl logo

 Agents aren't showing up in OpenCode

-OpenCode must be launched from the directory containing opencode.jsonc.
-For a local install, that's your project root.
+OpenCode must be launched from the project that contains .opencode/.

-If either is missing, re-run oowl init from your project root.
+If either is missing, re-run oowl install from your project root.

 oowl command not found after npm install -g